 CR.
 Civil Rights and Social Justice

 Queens College students and faculty have a rich history of participation in the Civil Rights Movement of the 1960s, as well as other struggles for social justice.
-Starting in 2009, Special Collections and Archives began collecting materials from alumni, faculty, and community members involved in these movements.
-The collections document projects like Mississippi Freedom Summer in 1964 and the Summer Community Organization and Political Education (SCOPE) project in 1965, as well as local and campus chapters of the Congress of Racial Equality (CORE) an Students for a Democratic Society (SDS).
+Starting in 2009, Special Collections and Archives (SCA) began collecting materials from alumni, faculty, and community members involved in these movements.
+The collections document projects like Mississippi Freedom Summer in 1964 and the Summer Community Organization and Political Education (SCOPE) project in 1965, as well as local and campus chapters of the Congress of Racial Equality (CORE) and Students for a Democratic Society (SDS).
+SCA also has smaller quantities of materials related to McCarthyism and LGBTQIA activism.
 SCA continues to incorporate a broader array of voices, organizations, and eras in this collecting area.

 Found in 28 Collections and/or Records:

 Abstract The Andrew Berman Collection contains newspaper clippings, publications, activist documents, correspondence, fliers, position papers, conference notes and video footage documenting Mr. Berman’s political and social activism during his tenure as a Queens College student in the early-to-mid 1960s.
 Materials document Mr. Berman’s activist work with several major organizations, most significantly the Queens College chapter of Students for a Democratic Society.

 Dates: 1964-1967; Majority of material found in 1966 - 1966